 Florida law clearly states that residents with a domestic violence felony or misdemeanor offense are prohibited from possessing a gun.
 When any Florida resident buys a gun, they have to fill out ATF Form 4473, which asks the purchaser to disclose if they have ever been convicted of a domestic violence offense.
 If you are caught lying on this form, you may face third-degree felony charges, which could result in a five-year jail sentence.

 In addition to the form purchasers must fill out, firearm sellers must request a background check from a variety of organizations, including the NCIC, Florida Crime Information Center, and the Florida Department of Law Enforcement Systems to ensure that purchasers are legally eligible to buy a firearm.

 Florida takes violations of its domestic violence firearm laws very seriously.
-If you have been found violating any of Florida’s domestic violence firearm provisions, you should seek legal counsel.
+If you have been found violating any of Florida’s domestic violence firearm provisions, you should seek to hire a criminal defense attorney.

 If you have a domestic violence offense and have been found in possession of a firearm or have been wrongly served a domestic violence injunction, it is imperative to consult with a skilled criminal defense or injunction lawyer.

 At Fighter Law, our team of skilled attorneys sincerely care about our clients and are passionate about fighting for their rights.
 With over 20 years of combined experience, we have the skills and expertise to successfully represent your case.
 We work diligently to ensure a favorable outcome for our clients.
 To schedule a consultation with one of our experienced lawyers, call today at 407-FIGHTER (344-4837) or fill out our online contact form.